iae aa eia

 Joined on Jan 13, 2011

 I was born in João Pessoa, Brazil.
-I lived in a few other cities in three neighboring states in the Northeastern region before moving to where I currently live, about 1,300 miles away down south.
+I lived in a few other cities in three neighboring states in the northeastern region before moving to where I currently live, about 1,300 miles away down south.
 Back then, photography was not offered at colleges and universities, and I never got a higher education.
-I tried to get in the AirForce.
-They offered the career of aerial photography (don't know if they still do).
-I tried to work with social photographer, and shoot a couple of birthday parties and portraits, but I wasn't successful.
+I tried to get in the AirForce—they offered the career of aerial photographer (don't know if they still do)—but I could not get in because they detected a health problem.
+I tried to work with social photography, and shoot a couple of birthday parties and some portraits, but I wasn't successful.
 I liked the experience, but I had never been a very social person and the few clients I got had been with the help of my mother.

-Soon I was living by myself and in a different city.
-I was not able to prospect any clients by myself nor to get any recommendation from the few folks I had done some work for.
-I found out only decades later that I suffered from depression and lacked a great deal of social ability, as I was constantly isolated.
-I was not weird in front of people, though.
-I was very inexperienced, and never received any kind of guidance, any kind of advice; nobody never called my attention to my autistic-like behavior toward people, especially as a photographer.
-I gave up and worked with motorcycle sales (also a disaster due to the same issue) and also at 1-hour photo labs/shops as a minilab operator.
-Now I was successful, as I worked isolated most of the time.
-As a minilab operator, I was considered one of the best at all the places I worked at, thanks to the fact that I loved photography, read a lot of technical literature, and learned how to operate and maintain those machines with very exigent folks.
-One of them had worked at a Kodak laboratory for more than a decade (which he left to start the first photo lab I worked at), and the other one was a Noritsu consultant.
+I was living by myself and in a different city, and I was not able to prospect any clients by myself or get any indication from the few folks I had done work for.
+I was just to shy to ask for indications.
+I had some issues related to lack of perseverance.
+I was constantly feeling down since my later teenager years.
+I ended up giving up and working with motorcycle sales, an area in which I was also unsuccessful because it had to be socially more engaged as well, but I thought that it was going to work just because I liked motorcycles.
+After, I found an opportunity to work at those 1-hour photo labs/shops as a minilab operator.
+Now I was able to do a better job, probably because I didn't need to have high social skills.
+I worked isolated most of the time.
+As a minilab operator, I was considered one of the best at all the places I worked at, thanks to the fact that I loved photography, read a lot of technical literature, and learned how to operate and maintain those machines from very good folks.
+One of them had worked at a Kodak laboratory for more than a decade and opened a photo lab along with two other business partners, and it was the first photo lab I worked at.
+The other one was a Noritsu consultant/technitian.